Macular disease and driving

 If you fail the test

-Based on your results, the driving authority will decide if it is safe for you to drive.
+Based on your results, the driving authority will decide whether it is safe for you to drive.

 In degenerative conditions, such as macular degeneration, your vision will be rechecked every 12 to 24 months.
 If you feel your sight has worsened and you're not sure if it's affecting your ability to drive, seek advice from your GP, optician or eye specialist.